neuralmagic/docs/docs/source/getstarted.md

 ## Overview

-Neural Magic’s novel algorithms enable convolutional neural networks to run on commodity CPUs – at GPU speeds and better – data scientists no longer have to compromise on model design and input size, or deal with scarce and costly GPU resources.
+Neural Magic’s novel algorithms enable convolutional neural networks to run on commodity CPUs – at GPU speeds and better.
+Data scientists no longer have to compromise on model design and input size, or deal with scarce and costly GPU resources.
 Neural Magic is making the power of deep learning simple, accessible, and affordable for anyone.

 Neural Magic’s Deep Sparse architecture is designed to mimic, on commodity hardware, the way brains compute.
 It uses neural network sparsity combined with locality of communication by utilizing the CPU’s large fast caches and its very large memory.